Behnam-sn/Castle-Docusaurus/docs/ddd/extras.md

 Effective communication and knowledge sharing are crucial for a successful software project.
 Software engineers have to understand the business domain in order to design and build a software solution.

+### BC & MOD

+Not only does the bounded context pattern protect the consistency of a ubiquitous language, it also enables modeling.
+You cannot build a model without specifying its purpose—its boundary.
+The boundary divides the responsibility of languages.
+A lan‐ guage in one bounded context can model the business domain to solve a particular problem.
+Another bounded context can represent the same business entities but model them to solve a different problem.

 ## business problem

 A business problem can be challenges associated with optimizing workflows and processes, minimizing manual labor, managing resources, supporting decisions, managing data, and so on.